 The attractiveness of playing underneath all those banners at the Dean Dome or Cameron Indoor will always be there.
 For some prep stars, all those beautiful southern flowers instead of northeast snow makes an easy decision.
 Syracuse’s undefinable offense and 2-3 zone doesn’t fit with every target.
 But inevitably the retirement of Williams and Coach K will help Syracuse, even if only marginally.
 Davis and Scheyer are bright, young former college stars who will connect better with an 18-year old than a guy in his mid-70s.
 They will embrace social media and brand-building far better than Boeheim.
 It may give them a leg up in some instances.

 But celebrity matters in America, often times too much.
 Notoriety and fame is the currency of this next generation.
 Logan Paul is fighting Floyd Mayweather.
 Addison Rae sang her pop song on The Tonight Show.
 Paul is not a boxer.
 Rae is not a singer.
 They have reached such heights in popular culture by simply being… famous.
 Those teenage athletes are noticing.

 Jim Boeheim is the last of the dinosaurs, and yes that will help with Syracuse’s recruiting efforts.
-The known commodity of Boeheim’s perennial Sweet 16 runs and NBA lottery picks will score him points.
+The known commodity of Boeheim’s perennial March Madness runs, photo ops with Carmelo Anthony, and parade of NBA lottery picks will score him points.
 Just don’t tell him he’s the next to exit.
 He’s not listening anyway.